-We sometimes filter electric customer data to exclude limited use customers.
-Limited use customers are those using less than a specified amount of electricity during certain months of the year.
+We sometimes filter electric customer data to exclude minimum use customers.
+Minimum use customers are those using less than 200 kilowatt (kWh) hours per month.
 We believe these customers represent seasonal or other part-time residents or vacant units, and excluding them may give a more accurate measure of permanent residents.
+Because we estimate the change in population since the 2010 Census, excluding minimum use customers can capture changes in unit occupancy over that period.
 These data are not available for all areas of the state, but in places in which the data are available and appear to be reliable we may use them in conjunction with other data sources.

 There are no readily available data sources providing comprehensive up-to-date information on occupancy rates that are as reliable as those produced by the latest decennial census.
 Accurate information can be obtained through special censuses or large sample surveys, but in most instances these methods are too expensive to be feasible.
-A common solution is to use the occupancy rates reported in the most recent census.
-This is the procedure we follow in most places, but in some places we make adjustments to account for factors reflecting changes in occupancy rates over time.
-These factors may include data from the U.S. Census Bureau’s American Community Survey (ACS) showing upward or downward trends over time since the last decennial census, changes in the proportion of seasonal population, etc.
+A common solution is to use the occupancy rates reported in the most recent decennial census.
+We base our occupancy estimates on these values, but we may make adjustments to account for factors reflecting changes in occupancy rates over time.
+Occupancy changes since 2010 may be captured in places where we use electrical customer data and are able to exclude minimum use customers.
+Additional factors may include data from the U.S. Census Bureau’s American Community Survey (ACS), in cases where it shows statistically significant trends over time since the last decennial census.

 The product of the inventory figure and the occupancy rate provides an estimate of the number of households.
 There are several potential problems with this estimate.
 Time lags between the issuance of permits and the completion of units may vary from place to place and from year to year.
 The proportion of permits resulting in completed units is usually unknown.
 Data on demolitions and conversions are incomplete and data on mobile homes must be estimated indirectly.
 Reliable estimates of changes in occupancy rates are generally unavailable.
 Certificate-of-occupancy data can eliminate problems related to completion rates and time lags but not those related to occupancy rates, demolitions, and conversions.
 Although these problems limit the usefulness of the data in some places, building permit data often provide reasonably accurate estimates of households.

 Our third data source for estimates is the number of homestead exemptions by county reported by the Florida Department of Revenue.
-Households can be estimated by constructing a ratio of households to exemptions using data from the most recent census year (e.g., 2010) and multiplying that ratio times the number of exemptions in some later year (e.g., 2018).
+Households can be estimated by constructing a ratio of households to exemptions using data from the most recent census year (e.g., 2010) and multiplying that ratio times the number of exemptions in some later year (e.g., 2019).
 An important advantage of these data is that they cover only housing units occupied by permanent residents, thereby excluding the impact of seasonal and other non-permanent residents.
 The primary disadvantage is that the data do not include households occupied by renters or other non-homeowners, but those households often change at a similar rate to the households with homestead exemptions.
 Homestead exemption data is also available from each county’s property appraiser at the property parcel level, which can be summarized by subcounty areas.
-We sometimes use these data in places where our other primary data sources show differing trends.
+We occasionally use these data to inform our decision making in places where our other primary data sources show significantly different results.